MR-Geri/vkpaper/README.md

 ## TODO

 - correctly react to hotswapping, currently wl_display_dispatch blocks if a display is added and rendering from two renderers
-- read configuration from `$HOME/.config/vkpaper` (as alternative to setting the shader directly via command line)
-- let the user specify an alternative configuration via command line
+- correctly handle iChannel0-3 during transitions
+  - need to rename iChannel0 -> iChannel0Src for source shader and so on
+  - then handle mapping via descriptor sets
+- after animation finishes, switch to target shader only

 future features:
 - auto reload via filesystem watchers
-- support reading input textures similarly to ShaderToy (very useful for noise texture inputs)
 - allow setting an FPS limit
-- allow textures as an input in addition to shaders (making vkpaper also useful as a regular wallpaper daemon)
-  - note: in texture mode we can stop rendering to limit GPU usage
+- add "static mode" for shaders, so we can stop rendering to limit GPU usage
-- support animations between multiple configurations (for both shaders and texture modes)
+  - mostly useful for simple wallpaper mode

 ## Collection of amazing Shadertoy wallpapers